banner

 3 Woodpeckers (Picidae)

 Even though Woodpeckers are well known birds, most often you can hear them before you can actually spot them.
 They live of the larvae of beetles that live in wood.
 In order to reach them they hew holes in trees and that's what you hear.
-Sometimes they simply beat the tree just for the fun of the sound of it.
-It's even their way of communication.
+Sometimes they simply strike the tree just for the fun of the sound of it.
+It's also their way of communication.
 They do make other sounds as well: they 'laugh' loudly.
-The Great Spotted Woodpecker is a common species in gardens and will take food from your feeding stand in winter.
+The Great Spotted Woodpecker is a common species in gardens and in winter it will take food from your bird feeder.
 The Green Woodpecker is a rare species.
 Unlike the other woodpeckers it is entirely dependant on ants.
-It visits our garden twice a year to eat some of the ants that live in the grassfield.
+It visits our garden rarely to eat some of the ants that live in the grassfield.

 To the left a young Green Woodpecker (Picus viridis) and to the right the very common Great Spotted Woodpecker (Dendrocopos major).

-These are birds that did appear in our garden, but actually shouldn't.
-Most are escapees from cages, breeders etc. and can't make it in nature.
-Usually because the winters are too cold (like to the Rosella), or because there's not enough food around in winter, like for the Peafowl.
-Other species however are able to live through winter and some species may even become "European" birds, such as the Mandarin Duck.
+These are birds that appeared in our garden but actually should not have.
+Most are escapees from cages, breeders etc. and cannot really survive in the wild.
+Usually the winters are too cold for them (like for the Rosella) or there is not enough suitable food available for them, like for the Peafowl.
+Other species however are able to live through winters and some species may even become "European" birds, like the Mandarin Duck.
 The two female Peafowls in the pictures below suddenly and unexpectedly turned up in our garden.
-They wandered off from the neighbours garden and into ours.
-They had quite a lucky day, for our bird feeder just fell apart of misery and old age and the bird food was still on it!
+They wandered off from the neighbours' garden and into ours.
+They had quite lucky that day as our bird feeder just fell apart of misery and old age while a lot of bird food was still on it.
+Needless to add that the Peafowls had a dinner party there!
 The species below is known as the Indian Peafowl.
 It usually is blueish, especially the male, but the famous White Peafowl belongs to this species as well.

 Turning up in our garden by surprise: two hens of the Indian Peafowl (Pavo cristatus).

 The Mandarin Duck (family Anatidae) one day suddenly came to our pond and left some two weeks later.
-The duck doesn't originally belong in Europe but humans took it from China, for the male has a very beautifully coloured pattern on its feathers.
-Some animals got loose or were set free and in certain areas of Europe the animal now lives in the wild.
+The duck does not originally belong in Europe but humans imported it from China.
+The male has a very beautifully coloured pattern on its feathers.
+Some animals escape or are set free and in certain areas of Europe and the animal now lives in there in the wild.
 We have no idea whether the female depicted below is such a wild descendant or if is a bird on the run.
 The Crimson Rosella (family Platyceridae - Rosellas) certainly is a bird that got astray, for this relative of the parakeet (it is not a parrot) from Australia will never survive the winters in Europe.

 To the left a female Mandarin Duck (Aix galericulata) and to the right a Crimson Rosella (Platycercus elegans) that probably escaped.

 Sea Gulls are among the best known birds in the countries adjacent to the North Sea.
 Most species are confined to the coastal areas but the Black-headed Gull (family Laridae - Gulls) lives all over Europe.
 From time to time it visists our garden.
 On the lawn it behaves like a Blackbird: it walks about quickly, hoping for some Earth Worms to surface.
 Young Blakheaded Gulls are without the black cap and so are adults in winter.
 The big Grey Heron (family Ardeidae - Herons and Bitterns) actually is a very unwelcome visitor to our garden, for it is after the life in our pond, including our beautiful fish and the frogs.
-The Grey Heron is a migrating bird, even though some colonies, especially in the western part of Holland, don't migrate any longer, as they can find enough food in the big cities, even in the heart of winter!
+The Grey Heron is a migrating bird, even though some colonies, especially in the western part of Holland, do not migrate any longer.
+They find food in abundance there that they do not need to move.

 There are still some birds that do sometimes pop up in the garden.
 First of all we had the Northern Goshawk (family Accipitridae - Hawks) in our garden once.
 It had just caught a woodpigeon.
-We quickly tried to take some pictures but with not a good result.
+We quickly made an attempt to take a picture but with not a good result.
 Another irregular guest that flashes through the garden from time to time is the Common Kestrel (family Falconidae - Falcons) hunting for a blackbird or some other small bird.
-And finally there is the Northern Lapwing (family Charadriidae - Plovers), that in spring time regularly floats over our garden, saying its terrible 'kivit'.
-But alas, we have no acceptable pictures of any of these birds.